Rocky Hata

-Mitsuo Hata (September 12, 1948 - October 27, 1991), better known by his ring name Rocky Hata, was a Japanese professional wrestler who competed in All Japan Pro Wrestling during the 1970s & 1980s.
-He also competed in the United States in promotions such as NWA Tri-State, Championship Wrestling from Florida, Georgia Championship Wrestling, Central States Wrestling, & St. Louis Wrestling Club.
+Mitsuo Hata (September 12, 1948 - October 27, 1991), better known by his ring name Rocky Hata, was a Japanese professional wrestler, best known for his appearances with All Japan Pro Wrestling during the 1970s and 1980s.
+He also competed in the United States in promotions such as NWA Tri-State, Championship Wrestling from Florida, Georgia Championship Wrestling, Central States Wrestling, and the St. Louis Wrestling Club.

-Professional Wrestling Career
+Professional wrestling career

 Japan Wrestling Association (1972-1973)

-Hata originally began in the Japan Wrestling Alliance and trained at their dojo.
+Hata originally began in the Japanese Wrestling Association and trained at its dojo.
 He made his debut for the JWA on August 3, 1972, under his real name during their 1972 Summer Big Series I tour losing to Kazuo Sakurada.
 Hata spent his time in the JWA like a lot of rookies, working in the undercard and paying his dues while usually being on the losing end of matches.
 He won his first match on September 3 when he defeated Tsutomu Oshiro.
-By 1973, the JWA began to decline due to the firing of Antonio Inoki & the departure of Giant Baba and them forming their own promotions New Japan Pro-Wrestling (Inoki) & All Japan Pro Wrestling (Baba).
-Hata's last match with JWA would be at the promotion's final show on April 20, 1973, during their Iron Claw Series defeating Kim Sung-ho by disqualification.
+By 1973, the JWA began to decline due to the firing of Antonio Inoki and the departure of Giant Baba and them forming their own promotions, New Japan Pro-Wrestling (Inoki) and All Japan Pro Wrestling (Baba).
+Hata's last match with JWA took place at the promotion's final show on April 20, 1973, during their Iron Claw Series defeating Kim Sung-ho by disqualification.